 One Interface To Rule Them All

-Because the ThunderBolt is connected direct to the PCI bus - It can act like an 'On-Ramp' for many other computer peripheral bus technologies.
+Because the ThunderBolt is connected directly to the PCI bus - It can act like an 'On-Ramp' for literally ANY other computer peripheral bus technology.
 Expect a wide range of ThunderBolt adapters and bridge devices to USB 3, USB2, FireWire, eSata and other interfaces.
 This will provide compatibility with a wide range of high-speed and SuperSpeed peripherals AND computer displays - thanks to DisplayPort functions for monitors that are part of the ThunderBolt spec as well.